entropy-lab/entropylab-docs-open/end_user/README.md

 If building from source to update documentation (see [here](https://www.mkdocs.org/) how to write documentation):

-1. Make sure you have dependancies: `pip install mkdocs mkdocs-material`
+1. Make sure you have dependencies: `pip install mkdocs mkdocs-material`

 2. Run in `./docs/end_user` directory `mkdocs build` command.
 Open then `./docs/end_user/index.html`.
-Alernativelly run `mkdocs serve`.
+Alternatively run `mkdocs serve`.
 This serves documentation through server that reloads on file changes (useful when editing documentation).